tatango/software-engineer-technical-challenge/README.md

     turbo migrate
     ```

-    If needed, you can recreate the database by using:
+    If needed, you can recreate the database and re-seed by using:

     ```
     turbo migrate --force